Your Homeowners Insurance Declaration Page, also known as the “dec” page, summarizes the essential information pertaining to your insurance coverage.

-Your homeowners declaration page will tell you exactly how much your policy will cost and the amount of coverage you will have.
-Unfortunately, this document contains confusing terms that offer zero explanation.
+Unfortunately, this document also contains confusing terms that explain little to the homeowner.
 For example, what is coverage A, B, or C?
 Is an HO-3 a good thing?

-We are here to break down all of the insurance jargon so you can better understand how to read your insurance declaration page and understand how your home insurance policy protects your home.
+We are here to break down the insurance jargon so you can better understand how to read your insurance declaration page and understand how your home insurance policy protects your home.

 First, it’s essential to know what your policy doesn’t cover.
 Flood damage?
 No. Earthquakes?
 Nope.
 Sewer backup?
 Try again.
 Home insurance policies do not cover many events.
 Read more about what isn’t covered by home insurance.

-At the top of your homeowner’s declaration page, you’ll see a policy number you’ll need to give to your agent if you have to file a claim, you’ll need to keep this number handy.
-A policy period will also be listed stating the number of days your policy will be in effect.
+At the top of your homeowner’s declaration page, you’ll see a policy number.
+If you do have to file a claim, you’ll need to keep this number handy.
+A policy period will also be listed, stating the duration of the policy.

 There’s a list of coverages included within every homeowner’s insurance policy.
 These are coverages A, B, C, D, E, and F. Don’t know what these mean?
 You’re not alone!
 Here’s what you need to know:

-- Coverage B: Other Structures — Just like the name implies, this covers structures that are not attached to your home.
+- Coverage B: Other Structures –As the name implies, this covers structures not attached to your home.
 Examples of fences, sheds, pools, or gazebos may fit into this category.

 - Coverage C: Personal Property — This will cover the personal belongings in your homes, such as furniture or TVs.
-Certain items with a high value, such as jewelry or fine art, have restricted coverage limits such as $1000 or $2500 in most policies.
-You will need additional coverage for these items, referred to as a rider (which we will discuss later.)
+In most policies, certain items with a high value, such as jewelry or fine art, have restricted coverage limits such as $1000 or $2500.
+Therefore, you will need additional coverage for these items, referred to as a rider (which we will discuss later.)

 - Coverage D: Loss of Use — If you ever need to stay somewhere else while repairs are being made to your home for a covered claim, that’s what this coverage will be used for.
-The insurance company will cover certain expenses up to a specific time and price.
+The insurance company will cover certain expenses for a specific time and price.

-- Coverage E: Personal Liability — This coverage provides you with legal protection if you are ever sued for an accident that happened on your property.
+- Coverage E: Personal Liability — This coverage provides legal protection if you are ever sued for an accident on your property.

 - Coverage F: Medical Pay to Others — If someone gets hurt on your property, this coverage will cover the costs of their medical payments up to a certain amount.